NOAA Atlas 14 Precipitation Frequency Estimates in GIS Compatible Format

 DOWNLOAD GIS DATA:

 To display and interpret the data, two separate files are needed:

-Zipped ASCII grids - These files contain the final, spatially interpolated, high-resolution NOAA Atlas 14 precipitation frequency estimates with confidence limits, and are the basis for the PFDS interface results.
+File with zipped ASCII grids - This file contains the final, spatially interpolated, high-resolution NOAA Atlas 14 precipitation frequency estimates with confidence limits, and is the basis for the PFDS interface results.